 What Is a Physical Therapy Tech?

-A physical therapy technician helps injured patients and individuals recovering from surgery regain their mobility.
-Get information on their duties, future job prospects and educational requirements.
-Schools offering Physical Therapy degrees can also be found in these popular choices.
+A physical therapy technician is a health practitioner that assists individuals who are injured or recovering from surgery regain their physical mobility.
+Get information on their duties, future job prospects, and educational requirements.

-Possible employers include physical therapy centers, clinics, rehabilitation centers, hospitals, schools for handicapped children, physician's offices and nursing homes.
-According to the U.S. Bureau of Labor Statistics, approximately 65,690 people worked as physical therapy techs as of May 2010.
-From 2008-2018, employment was projected to increase 33% to around 85,000 (www.bls.gov).
+Possible employers include physical therapy centers, clinics, rehabilitation centers, hospitals, schools for handicapped children, physician's offices, and nursing homes.
+According to the U.S. Bureau of Labor Statistics, 98,400 people worked as physical therapy assistants as of 2018.
+From 2018-2028, employment was projected to increase 27%, to around 125,100.

-You will need to earn a 2-year physical therapist assistant associate's degree to become a physical therapy tech.
-These programs teach you human anatomy and physiology, medical terminology, kinesiology and therapeutic techniques through a mixture of classroom study and lab courses.
-The equipment you learn to use might include infrared, ultraviolet or heat lamps, tilt tables, parallel bars and weights.
+You will need to earn a two-year physical therapist assistant associate's degree to become a physical therapy tech.
+These programs are generally offered by community colleges or vocational schools and there are some partially online physical therapy assistant programs offered.
+The curriculum in these programs generally include human anatomy and physiology, medical terminology, kinesiology, and therapeutic techniques through a mixture of classroom study and lab courses.
+The equipment you learn to use might include infrared, ultraviolet or heat lamps, tilt tables, parallel bars, and weights.
 Many programs also have internships that enable you to work with a physical therapist.

 Licensing for physical therapy techs is required in most states.
 Licensure typically entails completing a degree program and passing the National Physical Therapy Exam, although some states have their own exams.
 In many states, you will also have to maintain your license by earning continuing education credits.